 Informal sharing and planning take place at our monthly gatherings, fondly known as “schmais,” at local restaurants.
 There’s no agenda and each of us pays for the food we order, but the laughter is contagious and the friendships are enduring.

 Sycamore Hill Gardens in Marcellus graciously opens their 40-acre private gardens for a fundraiser the Sunday after Mother’s Day.
-In addition to exploring the magnificent showcase of nature’s beauty and sharing conversation and picnic food, we have opportunities to participate in a Zen Buddhist meditation, Tai Chi Chih practice or Wiccan ritual.
+In addition to exploring the magnificent showcase of nature’s beauty, we have opportunities to share in conversation, bring a picnic meal, or join in a group meditation.

 An ambitious project, Journeys to the Tent of Abraham in 2007 and 2013 took people on a walking tour of many houses of worship in the Syracuse University area, ending at Hendricks Chapel.